neerajjain123/OCAJPDOC/amazon/qes.md

 **Answer**
 When we launched UPI and finance service as part myjio for CUG customer, we began with the android and ios native development.
 But the time to production was really high if the bug fixes is require at the client side.
 Myjio Playstore push require roughly 3 weeks.
 So I decided that some of the banking feature we can move to web instead of native.
 Not only this isgnificantly reduced our time to prodution but also the man power which was for android and ios.

-**Another Answer**

-While In alpeo and working with the sales team, I realized that most of prospect were tier 2 and tier 3 with small capex to start the bussines.
-These customer can not sfford bare metal deployemnt and onsite engineer cost.
-So I took it on myself to build and deploy soution on AWS and integrate with On primes componenet.
-This helped rcomplany two ways. first we were able to save the server cost and second we decued to onsite engineer cost significanly.
-The best outcome to we were able to traget customer with smaller capex which was not the scenerio earlier.

 ## Question 9 (co)